grwlf/uru/README.md

 =====

   * Build system works as following:
-      1. cake3 builds the ./Cakegen app taking Cakefile.hs (in Haskell) as it's input
+      1. [Cake3](https://github.com/grwlf/cake3) builds the ./Cakegen binary
+         using ./Cakefile.hs (in Haskell) as it's input
-      2. ./Cakegen generates all UrWeb project files, autogen/* files, the Makefile and the Makefile.devel.
+      2. ./Cakegen generates all the UrWeb project files, the autogen/* files, the Makefile and the Makefile.devel.
 The first Makefile is for non-developers.
 It doesn't require cake3 to be installed.
 The second Makefile knows how to rebuild itself as well as autogen/* if someone change the resources.
-      3. GNU Makfile evaluates either Makefile or Makefile.devel
+      3. GNU Make evaluates either Makefile or Makefile.devel and builds the library and the test executable.
   * src/NivoSlider is the hardest case, since it requires $(window).load() event handler and uses tricky urls inside it's CSS.
   * Main function ends with a smile :)